 An unplanned absence most often occurs under emergency circumstances when the absence cannot be anticipated.
 An unplanned absence does not remove the employee's responsibility to contact the supervisor at the earliest reasonable opportunity to notify them of the reason for the absence.
-Unplanned absences should be a rare occurrence and, except where otherwise required, employees are limited to three unplanned absences or "call offs" in the fiscal year without providing supporting documentation to validate the absence.
-See also Vacation, Section 5.4.1 and Sick Leave, Section 5.4.2.
+Unplanned absences should be a rare occurrence and, except where otherwise required, employees are limited to three unplanned absences, or call offs, in the fiscal year without providing supporting documentation to validate the absence.
+See also 5.4.1 Vacation and 5.4.2 Sick Leave.
 Available vacation and/or sick leave must be used toward planned and/or unplanned absences.
-If vacation or sick leave is not available unpaid leave may be approved with supervisor and/or Human Resources discretion.
-Please see Unpaid leave of absence policy 5.4.7.
+If vacation or sick leave is not available, unpaid leave may be approved with supervisor and/or HR discretion.
+Please see 5.4.7 Unpaid Leave of Absence Policy.

-An excused absence is one either protected by law, such as for jury service or under the Family and Medical Leave Act, or one for which a supervisor has discretion to approve the absence in advance of it being taken and has approved it.
-Depending on the circumstances some unplanned absences may be excused by supervisor approval after the fact.
+An excused absence is one either protected by law, such as for jury service or under FMLA, or one for which a supervisor has discretion to approve the absence in advance of it being taken and has approved it.
+Depending on the circumstances, some unplanned absences may be excused by supervisor approval after the fact.

 An unexcused absence is one for which no prior request was provided to the supervisor, or the lack of notice was unreasonable, or the requested absence was denied by the supervisor.
 Please note that the availability of vacation or sick leave does not determine whether an absence is excused or unexcused.